RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/to_ReadResfile_type.md

 ```

 -   **filename**: If a filename is given, read from that file.
 Otherwise, read the file specified on the commandline with -packing:resfile.
 -   **selector**: Optionally, a previously-defined ResidueSelector may be specified using the selector=(some string) option.
 If this is used, then the ResidueSelector is used as a mask, and the ReadResfile TaskOperation is applied only to those residues selected by the ResidueSelector, even if the resfile lists other residues as well.
+The name of a previously declared residue selector or a logical expression of AND, NOT (!), OR, parentheses, and the names of previously declared residue selectors.
+Any capitalization of AND, NOT, and OR is accepted.
+An exclamation mark can be used instead of NOT.
+Boolean operators have their traditional priorities: NOT then AND then OR.
+For example, if selectors s1, s2, and s3 have been declared, you could write: 's1 or s2 and not s3' which would select a particular residue if that residue were selected by s1 or if it were selected by s2 but not by s3.

 ---